CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_progbasics.md

     return avg
 ```
 #### What do we call an *in-place* sort?
 Sorting a list without assigning its sorted outcome to any other variable.
-This only modifies the order of the elements within the list.
+This only modifies the order of the elements within the list, but does not create a new list.

 #### Explain an algorithm which sorts a list!
 Bubble sort: The algorithm iterates through the list the number of times of the list's length.
 Each time it checks adjacent elements and if the next element is lower, it swaps them.
 This way it sorts the list into ascending order.